Flag of Tibet: Design and early use

 The flag's first appearance at an international gathering was in March–April 1947 at the Asian Relations Conference in New Delhi.
 The Conference, organised by Pandit Jawaharlal Nehru, hosted Asian states and anti-colonial movements.
 The representative of the government of British India in Lhasa, Hugh Richardson, personally shared the invitation from the Indian Council of World Affairs with the Tibetan Foreign Office, and advised the Conference was a good opportunity to show Asia and the world that Tibet was de facto independent.
 At the Conference, leaders of the 32 delegations sat on a daïs, each identified by a plate with their country’s name and their respective flags.
-American historian A. Tom Grunfeld asserts the Conference was not government-sponsored, so Tibet’a presence and its flag had "no diplomatic significance", adding the flag was removed after representatives from the Republic of China protested to Conference organisers, who then issued a statement that Jawaharlal Nehru had invited the Tibetan delegates "in a personal capacity."
+American historian A. Tom Grunfeld asserts the Conference was not government-sponsored, so Tibet's presence and its flag had "no diplomatic significance", adding the flag was removed after representatives from the Republic of China protested to Conference organisers, who then issued a statement that Jawaharlal Nehru had invited the Tibetan delegates "in a personal capacity."
 A Tibetan delegate who was in attendance disputes this, and extant photos from the Conference show the flag displayed along with other participating countries' flags.